Leicester Centre For Psychodynamic Counselling

 This therapist has indicated that they belong to an Accredited Register.

 - counselling fees are on a sliding scale, from £10-£40 depending on circumstances

 - Individually priced

-LCPC is interested in developing a community of psychodynamic practitioners, which will hopefully be a supportive and sustaining group for each other, for trainee counsellors, and for the local community as a whole.
+LCPC is interested in developing a community of psychodynamic practitioners, a supportive and sustaining group for each other, for trainee counsellors, and for the local community as a whole.
 Membership and attendance at CPD and training events is not limited to psychodynamic practitioners, all are welcome, but events and trainings will be psychodynamically orientated.